Ghassed: Overview

 The Ghassed was designed in accordance with the needs of the Iranian Air Force to strategic arsenals and bombs.
-Once Ghassed is deployed, Iranian fighter jets can destroy enemy targets by this high-precision bomb without coming into the range of enemy fire.
+Once Ghassed is deployed, Iranian fighter jets can destroy enemy targets with this high-precision bomb without coming into the range of enemy fire.
 The Ghassed is a powered air-to-surface missile designed for strikes at long range against various targets.
 It is a rocket-boosted version of the MK-84 bomb, with the rocket motor increasing the launch range and so giving the launch aircraft protection from whatever defenses may protect the target.
 Ghassed can be deployed by Iran's F-4 and F-5 fighter jets.

 A TV/IR-guided bomb has either a conventional television video camera or an infrared camera (for night vision) mounted to its nose.
 In remote-operation mode, the controller relays information through radio signals to a human operator, who is usually on board the bomber plane.
 The remote operator relays commands to the control system to steer the bomb through the air—the bomb acts something like a remote-control plane.
 In this mode, the operator may launch the bomb without a specific target and sight, and then pick up the target from the video as the bomb gets closer to the ground.